Database queries and constraints via lifting problems: Queries as lifting problems

 \end{proof}

 \begin{example}[Bob and Sue, revisited] The motivating example for this paper was presented in Section \ref{sec:main example}.
 In particular, we provided a SPARQL query to find all instances of married couples with the requisite characteristics (e.g. the husband's and wife's first names being Bob and Sue respectively).
-We showed that this SPARQL query could be straightforwardly transformed into a lifting problem of the form as in (\ref{dia:qp2 lifting}), and we specified the two functors $W\To{m}R\To{n}S$.
-We did not specify the relational fibration $I\To{\pi}S$ or the inclusion of the known data $p\taking W\to I$, because writing out a convincing possibility for $I$ would necessitate too much space to be worthwhile in this document.
+We showed that this SPARQL query could be straightforwardly transformed into a lifting problem of the form

+as in (\ref{dia:qp2 lifting}), and we specified the two functors $W\To{m}R\To{n}S$.
+We did not specify the discrete opfibration $I\To{\pi}S$ or the inclusion of the known data $p\taking W\to I$, because writing out a convincing possibility for $I$ would necessitate too much space to be worthwhile in this document.

 The lifting diagram (\ref{dia:qp2 lifting}) was presumed to have only one solution, because it was presumed that we knew enough about Bob and Sue that no one else fit the description.
 In the language of Definition \ref{def:query}, the set $\Gamma^{m,p}(n,q)$ has one element.
 By Proposition \ref{prop:query result state}, this element can be written as a database state on $R$.
 We output the result as a two-level table with one row in (\ref{dia:result state}), repeated here,